Aliases for RPL7A Gene

 GeneCards Summary for RPL7A Gene

 RPL7A (Ribosomal Protein L7a) is a Protein Coding gene.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include RNA binding and structural constituent of ribosome.
+Diseases associated with RPL7A include tuberous sclerosis-1.
+Among its related pathways are Infectious disease and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.